 Recent pollution events in the Upper reaches of Dandenong Creek have resulted in fish kills and decreases in water quality.
 To prevent similar events from occurring in the future, identification of pollution sources in the catchment is critical.
-Stormwater pollutant fingerprinting technology customised at Bio2Lab will be used to identify pollution hotspots.
-Monitoring of receiving waters will help identify priority catchments and contaminants for further investigation.
+Stormwater pollutant fingerprinting technology developed at Bio2Lab will be used to identify pollution hotspots and identify priority pollutants and catchments for further investigation.

 What’s being done

 Sediments are a major sink for pollutants, posing a risk to sediment-dwelling organisms which play an critical role in ecosystem dynamics and are an important food sources for platypus, fish, birds, frogs and turtles.
 Surveys will provide information on the health of Dandenong Creek.

 Stormwater fingerprinting technology developed at Bio2Lab to detect and quantify pulse pollution events will be deployed.
 This information will identify priority contaminants and catchments for further investigation.